My 10 tips (and mistakes) to work with change

 Another thing that was hard was that the management had a hard time committing to just this change, everything is important and there is always a fire to put out.

 2. My second tip.
 You really need to be extra sure the management is aligned with the vision and goals.
 If you don’t have that on paper, I would say that you should back off until you have the right conditions and expectations.
-We didn’t have this and made the road quite bumpy and hard to communicate.
+We didn’t have this and made the road quite bumpy and challenging to communicate.

 Create a diverse and strong team that will work with the change

-3. My third tip is to create a strong team with different competencies and from different parts of the organisation with a spice of external input.
+3. My third tip is to create a strong team with different competencies and from different parts of the organisation, with a spice of external input.
 When we started, we didn’t have the full range of competencies that you normally would see in an organization.
-At first, we didn’t have the competence of HR, business and operations for example.
+At first, we didn’t have the competence of HR, business and operations, for example.
 When looking back, I would have involved business and HR much more than we did.
 They would be a such a key partner in this transformation.

 Think big, start small and learn fast